tarcinapp/entity-persistence-service/README.md

+entity-persistence-service is the backend part of the Tarcinapp microservice family.

-An unopinionated REST based microservice backend application built on Loopback 4 framework.  entity-persistence-service helps you to build your REST based application just in seconds.
+This microservice is an unopinionated REST based microservice backend application built on Loopback 4 framework.  entity-persistence-service helps you to build your REST based application just in seconds.

 This application leverages schemaless database *(MongoDB)* to provide a scalable and highly customizable data persistence layer.
-It has a generic data model (entities, lists, reactions, ..) that easily be expanded and configurable through environment variables.
+It has a generic data model (entities, lists, reactions, ..) with predefined fields (creationDateTime, ownerUsers, kind, etc..) that can easily be expanded to support many usecases.
-This approach would support many use case scenarios.

 *For extended validation support, authentication, authorization, rate limiting capabilities, couple this application with the entity-persistence-gateway application.*
 # Overview
 Application has prebuilt data models.
 See *Data Models* section for details.
 Each data model can hold arbitrarily structed JSON data along with predefined fields, such as `creationDateTime`, `ownerUsers`, `kind`, etc..